arkachego/audiobook/Readme.md

 yarn setup && yarn build && yarn start && yarn migrate && yarn stop && yarn start
 ```

+Congratulations!
+AudioBook is now running in http://localhost:5000.
+The server is hosted on http://localhost:3000.
 For subsequent turn on/off requirements, just use `yarn start` and `yarn stop` commands.

 #### Front-End